 Facebook is trying to fact-check postings, label those that are clearly false, and reduce their ranking so they are less prominently displayed.
 Twitter, YouTube, and TikTok have also taken steps to limit or label misinformation.
 But it’s nearly impossible to catch them all, especially since some are in private social media groups and are harder to find.

-Reliable online sources on 2019-nCoV
+Reliable online sources on the new coronavirus and COVID-19

 While no one source of information is perfect, some are undeniably better than others!
-It’s best to look for sites that
+It’s best to look for sites that:

 - rely on experts who use well-accepted scientific analyses and publish their results in reputable medical journals